hiradyazdan/sdf-ray4d-engine/README.md

 This performance however, may come as a cost of higher amount of memory usage.

-`VMA` (Vulkan Memory Allocator) is a vulkan Memory Allocation Library, which simplifies the creation and allocation of resources.

-Using this library does not cause any less overhead than if memory allocation was done through `QVulkanDeviceFucntions`.

 ###### Graphics API Overhead (Vulkan)

-TBC
+Memory Allocation is managed via`QVulkanDeviceFucntions` which has no more overhead than if it was managed through `VMA` (Vulkan Memory Allocator), which is a vulkan Memory Allocation Library, to simplify the creation and allocation of resources, while giving access to Vulkan functions.

 ## Node Editor